anushkadewoolkar1/Zelda/README.md

   (it will eventually be impassable by link and enemies but not by projectiles)
 - Room 0,0 is a 2d section that still acts 3d and the enemies dont move around
-- Projectile collision with enemies is detected but handling is bugged out
+- Projectile collision with enemies is detected but handling is bugged out (Link can start using projectiles again when they enter a new room)

 # Code Reviews
 We performed code reviews focusing on: